 In the midst of these events, consumers have shifted the way they buy products, and many businesses have pivoted to online sales.
 The eCommerce industry has seen a tremendous surge over the past year in terms of buyers, sellers, and overall revenue.

-The changes are expected to continue in the coming year.
+Experts expect the changes to continue in the coming year.
 Whether you’re new to eCommerce or have plenty of experience in the space, it helps to know what to expect.
 Here are some of the top eCommerce trends to watch for 2021.

 1. Personalization in eCommerce Makes a Difference

-Consumers are no longer satisfied with a generic eCommerce experience.
+A generic eCommerce experience no longer satisfies consumers.
 Amazon has ruined it for everyone else with features like product recommendations and complementary products.